femke77/readme-generator/README.md

 ## Known Issues 🤔

-Currently there is no way to update the path to the screenshots.
-Currently for the readme to show the screenshots correctly, they must be located in the assets/images directory.
+Currently there are only two directories to choose from for where the images are located in your app. assets/images src/assets/images

 There is no validation on input yet!